-What is the Right To Be Forgotten?
+What Is Right To Be Forgotten?

-Image that, in your past, you were in a financial slump.
+Imagine that, in your past, you were in a financial slump.
 In order to avoid bankruptcy, you held an auction on a property you own, along with many of your things.
 Because you are a person of influence and fame, the auction is publicized on the internet and becomes a top search result for your name.
 Although many years have gone by since then, you cannot put it behind you because it is still included in search results.

-What does the "Right to be Forgotten", Forget?
+What does the "Right to be Forgotten" Forget?

 A case similar to the situation described above actually happened, and the court ruled in favor of the individual because the interference with the right of data protection of the individual could not be justified by the economic interest of the search engine.